darianodirling/Lyrify/README.md

    - Click "Save."

 5. **Run the App:**
-   - Open the `Lyrify.gs` file in your Google Apps Script project.
+   - Open the `Execute.gs` file in your Google Apps Script project.
    - Click the play button to run the script.
    - Authorize the necessary permissions.